stratumn/go-connector/README.md

 ## Action scope

 The connector is designed to be fully modular in order to fit any use case our customer may have.
-The following modules and can be plugged-in depending on the needs.
+The following modules can be plugged-in depending on the needs.

 **Search**: All the data specific to the customer workflows is replicated and indexed by this module to offer advanced search features: full-text search, filtering and ordering.